Dallas Cowboys: Houston Oilers/Houston Texans

 The Cowboys have an intrastate interconference rivalry with the Houston Texans for which they compete in either a preseason or regular season game for bragging rights in Texas, a tradition started between the teams prior to the Oilers relocating to Nashville, Tennessee to become the Tennessee Titans.
 The Texans defeated the Cowboys in the team's inaugural season in 2002.
 The Cowboys lead the all-time series 4–2.

+Kansas City Chiefs

+Due to the Cowboys driving his Dallas Texans out of the city, Chiefs owner Lamar Hunt held a grudge against the NFL franchise during the 1960s.
+In 2005, Jones compared Hunt to a wolf in sheep's clothing because of his interest in the Cowboys despite acting otherwise.

+Still, Jones and Hunt were close friends and neighbors who lived by Preston Road.
+In 1998, Hunt created a trophy for their teams called the Preston Road Trophy that would be given to whoever won when they met.
+They often pranked each other when passing the trophy, while Jones quipped in 2025 that he would put it by the foot of his bed after reclaiming it from Kansas City.

+CBS11 Sports wrote in 2017 that "it may not be Cowboys–Redskins, or Cowboys–Eagles, or Cowboys–Giants, but [the] Cowboys game against the Kansas City Chiefs is an old school rivalry."

 Pittsburgh Steelers

 The two teams met in the first regular-season game the Cowboys ever played in 1960 (a 35–28 loss to the Steelers), the first-ever regular-season victory for the expansion Cowboys in 1961, and would later meet in three Super Bowls, all of them closely contested events.
 The Steelers-Cowboys is to date the Super Bowl matchup with the most contests.
 The Steelers won Super Bowl X and Super Bowl XIII; both games were decided in the final seconds, first on a last-second throw by Roger Staubach, then as a fourth-quarter rally by Dallas fell short on an onside kick.
 The Cowboys won Super Bowl XXX in January 1996.
 It is said that the rivalry was fueled in the 1970s due to the stark contrast of the teams: the Cowboys, being more of a "flashy" team with Roger Staubach's aerial attack and the "flex" Doomsday Defense; while the Steelers were more of a "blue-collar" team with a strong running game and the 1970s-esque Steel Curtain defense, a contrast that still exists today.
 In addition, both teams have national fan bases rivaled by few NFL teams, and both come from areas with a strong following for football at all levels.
 Dallas leads the all-time series 17–16 including the playoffs.